SekhGulamMainuddin/Time-Share/README.md

 - Some indexing may be required on the Firebase Firestore end for multiple queries.

 ## Libraries Used
+MVVM Pattern is used to build this App
 - Firebase (Auth, Storage, Firestore, Realtime-DB) - Authentication and Data Storage
 - FCM - For Notification
 - Agora - Voice and Video Calling